Skip to content

 PropertyDefaultDescription

-logback.access.enabledtrueEnable or disable access logging
+logback.access.enabledtrueEnable or disable access logging.

-logback.access.tee-filter.enabledfalseEnable request/response body capture
+logback.access.tee-filter.enabledfalseEnable request/response body capture (Tomcat servlet only).

-logback.access.tee-filter.include-hostsnull (all hosts)Comma-separated list of hosts to include
+logback.access.tee-filter.include-hostsnull (all hosts)Comma-separated host names to include.

 Configuration File Resolution